Published December 19, 2019

 The Market Isn't Good Enough to Make a Decent Profit

-When it comes to Daniel Island real estate, markets can be finicky.
-If the market isn’t handing you a great deal, you’d be much better off renting your home.
+When it comes to Daniel Island real estate, the market can be finicky.
+If the market isn't handing you a great deal, you'd be much better off renting your home.

 Renting Equals Earned Income While Waiting for the Market to Rebound

-Given the fact that housing prices go up an average of 4.8% each year in the United States, the chances are that if you can’t net a substantial profit now, you will be able to later!
-When faced with this situation, many homeowners choose to rent out their homes on Daniel Island while they wait for the housing market to favor a sale.
+Given the fact that housing prices went up an average of 5% since last year in the United States, the chances are that if you can't net a substantial profit now, you will be able to later!
+When faced with this situation, many homeowners choose to rent out their homes while they wait for the housing market to favor a sale.

 In effect, renting your home until the market is in your favor increases the return on your investment (ROI).
-Your ROI is boosted by the residual income your home is producing—it's like getting paid to wait.
+Property owners boost their ROI by the residual income the house produces.
+It's like getting paid to wait!

 You Want to Build an Investment Portfolio

-- Contact a property management company and have them perform a rental analysis.
+Find a property manager and have them perform a rental analysis.

 An investment portfolio can be a powerful financial vehicle.
-Not only can the return on the investment help take care of your daily living expenses, the equity the home builds can be used to acquire more properties.
+With careful analysis and good management, not only can the return on the investment help take care of your daily living expenses, the equity the home builds can be used to acquire more properties.
 Soon, you can have several properties that each provide a handsome return and bolster the net worth of your portfolio.